 11.4 Output reports

 11.4.1 Such reports represent the expected deliverable, i.e. the principal results of a study.
-The items to be covered are indicated in the expected output of the Question concerned.
+The items to be covered are indicated in the expected output of the Question concerned in accordance with the approved action plan.
 Such reports shall normally be limited to a maximum of 50 pages, including annexes and appendices, with relevant electronic references as needed.
 When reports exceed the 50-page limit, and after consultation with the study group chairman concerned, annexes and appendices may be included without translation when they are considered of particular relevance and provided that the body of the report is within the 50-page limit.
 All reports shall be translated up to the number of pages agreed upon in the terms of reference for a Question, to the extent possible and within the available budget.

 11.4.2 To help maximize the use of study group final output reports, study groups may place final output reports and associated annexes in an online library accessible from the ITU-D homepage as well as the study group document registry, until the study group decides that they have become outdated.
 Study group outputs should be incorporated into BDT programme and regional office activities and form part of the implementation of ITU-D strategic objectives.

-11.4.3 To help ascertain the extent to which the Member States, and in particular the developing countries, benefit from the outputs of studies and to obtain feedback from the Member States on the outputs of studies, it would be useful for study group chairmen, with the help of the working party chairmen and Question rapporteurs, to prepare a survey or questionnaire to be sent to Member States before the end of the study period, the results of which will serve to prepare for the next study period.
+11.4.3 To help ascertain the extent to which the Member States, and in particular the developing countries, benefit from the outputs of studies and the Sector's working methods and obtain feedback from the Member States on the outputs of studies and the Sector's working methods, it would be useful for study group chairmen, with the help of the working party chairmen and Question rapporteurs, to prepare a joint survey to be sent to Member States before the end of the study period.
+The results of the survey will be analysed and submitted to the meetings of the study groups and Telecommunication Development Advisory Group (TDAG) before being transmitted to the next WTDC.
+The results of the joint survey will serve to prepare for the next study period.

 11.5 Chairman's reports to WTDC